techrishikb/Covid19_Chatbot/README.md

 # The Architechtures:
 ![Alt Text](https://github.com/techrishikb/Covid19_Chatbot/blob/master/chatbot%20architecture.png)
 1) User starts The Covid 19 chatbot in Slack and ask a questions via text or speech.
-2) Slack App calls Watson Assistant hosted in IBM Cloud for text messages.
+2) For text messages,chatbot in Slack calls RASA NLU hosted in IBM Cloud  to extract intent and entities.
-3) Slack app integrated with Node Red would record the speech.wav file and calls the Watson Speech to Text Service Hosted in IBM Cloud
+3) For voice message chatbot integrated with voice interface in slack would record the speech file and calls Mozilla deep speech for speech to text service.
-4) Watson Speech to Text uses machine learning to decode the user’s speech.
+4) Mozilla deep speech uses machine learning algorithim to decode the user’s speech and sends a transcript to Rasa NLU
-5) Watson Speech to Text replies with a transcript of the COVID-19 question, and Node-RED calls Watson Assistant hosted in IBM Cloud.
-6) Watson Assistant uses natural language understanding and machine learning to extract entities and intents of the user question.
-7) Watson Assistant invokes an OpenWhisk open source-powered IBM Cloud Function.
-8) IBM Cloud functions call IBM API Gateway to call the API's and fetch data.
+5) Rasa NLU extracts intents and entities from the transcripted speech.
+6) Based on the intent RASA SDK calls mapped call back functions and passes entities to it.
+7) RASA SDK calls API's and data source to get information and stats related to different queries in .JSON format.
+8) API's response is returned back to RASA SDK.
 9) IBM Cloud Function calls the COVID-19 API to get stats.
-10) User calls Google Map API to get the location of nearby Testing labs and hospitals to book appointment
-11) IBM cloud functions calls Testing Labs Appointment Booking API to book appointment.
-12) IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
-13) Watson Assistant replies to the Slack app. if it was a voice query then it sends the transcript to Watson text to Speech where the message is encoded in user language.
+10) RASA CORE processes the response as per natural language generations.
+11) RASA CORE sends the text transcript to convert text to speech using Mozilla.
+12) Mozilla text to speech sends it to chatbot in slack.
+13) RASA CORE sends the text transcript to Chatbot in slack.
-14) And the user sees or listen to the response.
+14) And the user sees the response in html format or listen to the response.
-15) Watson assistant get an update regarding the movement of virtual token number.
+15) Bot can query for the location of the testing labs and hospitals for the user using the google map API.
+16) For queries related to appointment booking, RASA SDK calls functions to book an appointment in testing labs.
+It also gets connected to the queue data source to help user in generating a virtual token for the user.
+17) For queries related to appointment booking, RASA SDK calls functions to book an appointment in hospitals.
+It also gets connected to the queue data source to help user in generating a virtual token for the user.
-16) The chatbot gives a continuous update to the user about the movement of the token number in the queue.
-The user can cancel the previous token number and generate a new one.
+18) RASA SDK gets the response as the virtual token number and also on the reguler update of the movement of the token in the queue.
-17) IBM cloud functions calls Hospitals Appointment Booking API to book  doctors appointment.
-18) IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
-19) Watson assistant get an update regarding the movement of virtual token number.
-20) User gets regular update regarding the position in the queue.
+19) RASA SDK gend its response to RASA core which process it as per natual language generation.
+20) RASA Core sends the text transcript to slack rgarding the appointment, virtual token number, movement in the queue and the wait time for the users in the slack.
+21) User gets details of the appointment as well as the details of the token number generated.
+Also the reguler update on the movement of the token.
+This would help them to optimize the wait time.
 # Wireframes:
 # Flowchart:
   [Images/GIFs](#imagesgifs)